Reading Time: 9 Minutes

 - No images of abused children, animals, violent acts, etc.

 - Make sure the author is okay with this kind of content if you want to include it in supplementary art that will be hosted off-site.

-- No art with this content will be hosted on the Quantum Bang site, nor will it be displayed with the story, so do not submit it with the art for the story.
+- No art with this content will be hosted on the Quantum Bang site, nor will it be displayed with the story, so do not submit it with the art package.
 That should be handled by the author directly for their posting on other sites.

 - Adult-themed art (nudity) is fine, though we recommend checking with the author if they are okay with nudity as they may have limitations that the site does not.
 Such as where else they plan to post it.

 - If you don’t claim a story, you’re dropped out unless you’ve signed up to be a pinch hitter (this is a volunteer list generated during art claims).